Trainee Project Support Worker

 Rilly Shibley Alam

-Shibley initially joined Diversity Matters North West as a volunteer in 2011, before becoming a permanent member of the team in 2018 as our Community Liaison Worker.
+Shibley initially joined Diversity Matters North West as a volunteer in 2011, before becoming a permanent member of the team in 2018.
 Before joining DMNW Shibley worked with Hyde Bangladesh Welfare for over 4 years.
 She previously spent over 15 years working with children, mainly as a teaching assistant but also including 6 years as a junior teacher in Bangladesh.
 Shibley has achieved an NVQ Level 3 in Early Years and Level 3 in Business.
 She is a mother of 4 – her eldest child has recently graduated from an Honours degree from the University of Manchester.

 Community Development Manager & Buddy Coordinator